oliver-veal/robotics-coursework/docs/source/index.rst

 Task C: Computing Forward Kinematics
 ------------------------------------

-The function ``getFK(self,q)`` gets the forward kinematics, FK, of the robot as any given instance.
+The function ``getFK(self,q)`` gets the forward kinematics, FK, of the robot at any given instance.
-It involves multiplying each on the link transformation matrices together to make the compound transformation matrix.
+It involves multiplying each of the link transformation matrices together to compute the compound transformation matrix.
 This is done iteratively in a for loop, beginning line 4.
 The matrix is updated in line 17.

 .. code-block:: python